Sergioarg/loans_api/README.md

 ### Prerequisites

-- Python 3.8 or higher
+- Python 3.10.0 or higher
-- Django 3.2 or higher
+- Django 5.0.6 or higher
-- Django REST framework
+- Django REST framework 3.15.1 or higher

 ### Installation